 The connection to World’s Fair is supported by the fact that Oral went to several World’s Fairs in that era.
 As part of Oral Robert’s growing literature outreach to the world, Oral sent an evangelistic team to the 1958 World’s Fair in Brussels Belgium.
 See the cover of the October 1958 Abundant Life.

 Roberts’ director of literature, Howard Griffin, was deeply impressed by the “awesome and wonderful architecture.”
 But what impressed him even more was the “milling multitudes of people babbling in their own language.”
 Griffin said he discovered “modern-day Babel.”
 (Abundant Life, Oct 1958).
-The futuristic architecture and global nature of the World’s Fair was so inspirational to Oral that he decided his ministry would be present at very World’s Fair.
+The futuristic architecture and global nature of the World’s Fair was so inspirational to Oral that he decided his ministry would be present at every World’s Fair.

 In 1962, Oral Roberts came to Seattle to do a Full Gospel Business Men’s Fellowship meeting at the exact same time as the Seattle World’s Fair was going on.
 There he visited the Fair and no doubt saw the 600 foot Seattle Space Needle towering over the complex.
 This would have been right during the time he was designing the new campus at 81st and Lewis.